svenluijten/laravel-testing-utils/README.md

 ```

 ### `TestCollectionMacros`
-This set of macros adds some assertions to laravel collections: `assertContains` and `assertNotContains`.
+This set of macros adds some assertions to Laravel collections: `assertContains` and `assertNotContains`.
 They are used as follows:

 ```php